potternate/Valet-Website/README.md

 # Website Rebuild for Valet Company
-This is a website I designed for a valet company using html, css, and js.
+This is a website I designed for a valet company using HTML, CSS, and Javascript.

 [Old Website](https://precision-parking.com) >>>>> [New Website](https://natepotter.dev)